wingedrhino/DistroSetup/Ubuntu/README.md

 # Ubuntu Configuration Automation

-This repository contains scripts to automate the setup of Ubuntu 18.04 according to my specific preferences.
-I used to use Fedora (because dnf is way better than apt) but moved to Ubuntu because of better third party desktop app support.
+This repository contains scripts to automate the setup of Ubuntu 20.04 according to my specific preferences.

+I use Ubuntu 20.04 on my VPS boxes, and Kubuntu 20.04 with Ubuntu Studio tools on my workstations (until UbuntuStudio 20.10 comes out with KDE as default!).

 ## How to use these scripts